 For example, “Best”, “Most effective” are closely related but mean different things.

 Take note of the command word (eg: Explain, Discuss) as it determines the approach needed for the essay, whether two sides are needed or one side is sufficient.
+Below are some common examples found in economics questions:

-Look out for the context in the question.
+Remember to look out for the context in the question.
 This is usually given in the form of a country (eg: Singapore).
 The examples in your essay must be tailored to this particular context (for example, do not suggest interest rate policy for Singapore).
 If no context is given, any example can be used.

 Keep in mind the question throughout the essay and remember to always answer the question.
 Don’t go off-point!